 Drainage implants: This surgical procedure may be an option for people with uncontrolled glaucoma, secondary glaucoma or for children with glaucoma.
 A small silicone tube helps drain fluid.

 By keeping eye pressure under control, continued damage to the optic nerve and continued loss of your visual field may slow or stop.
-Early detection, prompt treatment and regular monitoring can help to control glaucoma and therefore reduce the chances of progression vision loss.
+Early detection, prompt treatment, and regular monitoring can help to control glaucoma and therefore reduce the chances of progressive vision loss.

 Risk Factors of Glaucoma

-Certain factors can increase the risk for developing glaucoma.
+Certain factors can increase the risk of developing glaucoma.

 - Family history

 - Retinal detachment

 - Eye tumors